aiidateam/disk-objectstore/README.md

   a packing strategy that is efficient.
 Moreover, with the current packing strategy, it is immediate to know in which pack to check without having to keep also an index of the packs (this, however, would be possible in case we want to extend the behavior, since anyway we have an index).
-But at the moment it does not seem necessary (except for the possibility to pack files of the same AiiDA node consecutively, to be discussed and benchmarked).
+But at the moment it does not seem necessary.

 - A single index file is used.
 Having one pack index per file, while reducing a bit the size of the index (one could skip storing the first part of the UUID, determined